jimbro1000/DragonRevX4KSEdition/README.md

 The samX4 VHDL requires modifying to suit the new design.
-Some features can be removed (like support for 4k and 16k memory models) and others points need adding (corrected VDG read timing and support for the address port of the VDG)
+Some features can be removed (like support for 4k and 16k memory models and DRAM refresh) and others points need adding
+(corrected VDG read/clk timing and faster CPU multiplier).

+### PIA Port Disambiguation ###

+The original SAM memory map provides three address blocks for interfacing with PIAs.
+Noted as P0, P1 and P2, these are 32 bytes
+each but the 6821 PIA only recognises a
+4 byte range so the 32 byte block is 8 repeats of the PIAs 4 bytes.

+The board design here splits P1 into 8 distinct blocks within the 32 byte range thus allowing for much more complexity in what the CPU can address.
+The devices are noted as P1a - P1h.

+P0 is left as-is (for now).
+P2 is the responsibility of the cartridge port but the same disambiguation can easily be applied on a per-cartridge basis.

+The upper half of the expanded P1 device range is dedicated to the 256k banking scheme.

+P1a is the original PIA (to retain compatibility), P1b is assigned to the
+VDG, P1c and P1d are the AY sound generators.

+### SamX4 Timing ###

+The default operation of the SAM chip provides a synchronised Q/E quadrature clock for the CPU and VDG.
+The two devices operate on opposite phases of the same clock.

+In order to retain a viable video signal the VDG clock must operate at the default
+0.89MHz frequency.
+Doubling the

 ## Contributing ##